 Examples of DMS-workflows

-The most important document management system feature is the classification and appropriate document storage.
+The most important DMS feature is the classification and appropriate storage of documents.
 As illustrated, workflows can also be established in the document management system.
 This applies to all documents.
 And especially when combining DMS workflows with ECM or ERP systems, time saving simplifications can be carried out.

 Tasks and deadlines – workflows in the DMS